ImWuX/ZenUI/docs/components/button.md

 `void Button:SetColor( Color color )`
 Sets the background color of the button.

+`void Button:SetAccentColor( Color color )`
+Sets the accent color of the button.

 `Color Button:GetColor()`
 Returns the background color of the button.

+`Color Button:GetAccentColor()`
+Returns the accent color of the button.

 `void Button:SetFontSize( number size )`
 Sets the font size of the button.